 We have been domesticated, trained to obtain the approval of a man and of the patriarchal system at any cost, to do whatever it takes to have a place at his side.
 We are the result of centuries of pedagogy that creates mistrust between women, and the validation and reproduction of our oppression and conditioning towards mutual competition.
 This is the root of our inability to deal with conflicts between us in a constructive and non-dehumanizing way.
 We can only give of what we have and as long as we have an identity as objects instead of individual people, women will be expert agents of misogyny.

-Being a feminist, a social worker, an scholar in gender studies doesn’t excuse or free anyone from this, at all.
+Being a feminist, an scholar in gender studies doesn’t excuse or free anyone from this, at all.

 Women with gender consciousness or women who are social justice activists are not free from endorsing destructive ways to deal with conflicts.
 Feminists, for example, often use the magic expression with which we believe to resolve the matter in our favor and wipe the stance of the other out: “Then you are not a Feminist.”
 This cliché makes us believe that it is more important to recognize each other under a label, rather than accept each other as people — that is, as individuals that are works in progress full of with contradictions and conflicts.
 This is how we dehumanize ourselves in the name of the cause of the humanization of women.